 Basic setup for Defender for Cloud Apps

-The following procedure gives you instructions for customizing the Microsoft Defender for Cloud Apps portal.
+The following procedure gives you instructions for customizing your Microsoft Defender for Cloud Apps environment.

-Under Organization details, it's important that you provide an Organization display name for your organization.
+Under System -> Organization details, it's important that you provide an Organization display name for your organization.
 It's displayed on emails and web pages sent from the system.

 Provide an Environment name (tenant).
 This information is especially important if you manage more than one tenant.

-It's also possible to provide a Logo that is displayed in email notifications and web pages sent from the system.
-The logo should be a png file with a maximum size of 150 x 50 pixels on a transparent background.
+(Optional) Upload a Logo file to be displayed in email notifications and web pages sent from the system.
+The logo must be a .PNG file with a maximum size of 150 x 50 pixels, on a transparent background.